devhawala/dodo/readme.md

 	(Courier program 10, versions 4,5,6)
-	a large subset of the protocol procedures is implemented, allowing to access file drawers, folders and files on Dodo XNS File services from XDE and GVWin.
+	a large subset of the protocol procedures is implemented, allowing to access file drawers, folders and files on Dodo XNS File services from XDE and Star/Viewpoint/GVWin.
 Although substantial functionality is missing (like access control and access rights), Dodo file services are already usable in a single user environment.

 The network configuration of a Dodo server instance and the services provided